HODIE (Roman Calendar): pridie Nonas Maias, the day before the Nones of May.

 TODAY'S MOTTOES and PROVERBS:

-TINY MOTTOES: Today's tiny motto is: Hactenus invictus (English: Thus far, unconquered).
+TINY MOTTOES: Today's tiny motto is: Auxilio divino (English: With divine assistance).

-3-WORD PROVERBS: Today's 3-word verb-less proverb is Tempus optima medicina (English: Time is the best medicine)
+3-WORD PROVERBS: Today's 3-word verb-less proverb is Sic semper tyrannis (English: Thus always to tyrants).

-AUDIO PROVERBS: Today's audio Latin proverb is Amicus omnibus, amicus nemini (English: A friend to all, a friend to none).
+AUDIO PROVERBS: Today's audio Latin proverb is Si tacuisses, philosophus mansisses (English: If you had remained silent, you would have remained a philosopher).
 To read a brief essay about this proverb and to listen to the audio, visit the Latin Via Proverbs blog.

 ERASMUS' ANIMALS: Today's animal proverb from Erasmus is E squilla non nascitur rosa (English: A rose is not born from a shrimp; from Adagia 2.3.93).

-BREVISSIMA: The distich poster for today is Sic Mihi Vita.
+BREVISSIMA: The distich poster for today is Boni et Mali.
 Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simiae Saltantes, a funny little story about how monkeys will always be monkeys.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simiae Saltantes, a story about how monkeys will always be monkeys.

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Alauda, Pulli, et Agri Dominus, the story, found in Ennius, that tells about a wise mother bird (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Alauda, Pulli, et Agri Dominus, a fable about how timing is everything (this fable has a vocabulary list).